avivharuzi/eslint-config-vamp/README.md

 Currently, there is 2 configurations:

-1. `base` - The default one that includes ESLint rules only
+1. `base` - the default one that includes ESLint rules only
-2. `typescript` - Include typescript/eslint rules only
+2. `typescript` - includes typescript/eslint rules only

 ## 🛠️ Installation